Jckyy/advent-of-code/README.md

 [Advent of Code 2022](https://adventofcode.com/2022)

-Let's see how far I can get this year using Python
+Let's see how far I can get this year after two semester of computer science.
+Using Python.